 If you are affiliated with UGA (current UGA students, faculty, and staff with a MyID account), you can login with your MyID.
-If you are not affiliated with UGA you must create your own account using your own email address as your username and a unique password.
+If you are not affiliated with UGA you must create your own account and your own user name and password.

 Why do I need a username and password to use my Special Collections Research Account?

 Your username and password allows us to give you secure access to information about your requests.
 You can also edit your own personal information.
-Your password also can be anything you like as there are no requirements regarding special character or numerical usage nor length.
+Your username can be anything you like, such as your name, abbreviations, or an alphanumeric code.
+Your password also can be anything you like.
 We recommend that you follow good security practice and choose a password that is different from those you use to access other systems.
 However, no one but you will know your password, not even the special collections staff.
 The password you set is stored encrypted.

 What if I forget my password?